What Is Antiderivative Of Ln X

 Practice Integration by Parts

 Integration by parts is a versatile technique that can be applied to a wide range of integrals.
 Practice using this method with different types of functions to develop your intuition and skills.
-When choosing u and dv, remember the acronym LIATE (Logarithmic, Inverse trigonometric, Algebraic, Trigonometric, Exponential) as a general guideline.
+So when choosing u and dv, remember the acronym LIATE (Logarithmic, Inverse trigonometric, Algebraic, Trigonometric, Exponential) as a general guideline.
 Functions that appear earlier in the list are often good choices for u.

 Use Substitution Wisely

-For example, when integrating ∫ 2x (x^2 + 1)^5 dx, let u = x^2 + 1.
+Take this: when integrating ∫ 2x (x^2 + 1)^5 dx, let u = x^2 + 1.
 Then, du = 2x dx, and the integral becomes ∫ u^5 du, which is straightforward to integrate.
 Recognizing when to use substitution and choosing the right substitution are key skills that can be developed through practice.

 Verify Your Results